ONS house prices tool shows property activity in your area

 (Image credit: Getty Images)

-The Office for National Statistics (ONS) has launched a new online tool that can show you how house prices are changing in your local area.
+The Office for National Statistics (ONS) has launched an online tool that can show you how house prices are changing in your local area.

 Using HM Land Registry data, which records house prices at the completion stage, the tool (which can be found on the ONS website) breaks down average prices based on which local authority area you live in.

-As well as showing the latest official pricing data, it will display how prices have changed over time, typical house price growth for different types of property and how your area compares to other nations and regions.
+As well as showing the latest official pricing data, it displays how house prices have changed over time, typical house price growth for different types of property and how your area compares to other nations and regions.
+It also reveals how much private rents typically cost in your council area, and how much they are rising or falling for different accommodation types and sizes.

 Subscribe to MoneyWeek